apohllo/nlp/9-ner.md

    formalnego   O
    ...
    ```
-1. The set of classes used in NER is partially task dependant.
+1. The set of classes used in NER is partially task dependent.
 Some general classes such as names of people or cities
    are used universally, but categories such as references to law regulations is specific to legal information systems.